-The eligibility-conditional take-up rate for the exchange subsidies among persons leaving employer plans is an important determinant of the entries shown in Table 3's top panel, and by subtraction a determinant of the entries shown in Table 3's bottom panel.
-I assume a two-thirds take-up rate.
+The participation rate for the exchange subsidies among persons leaving employer plans is an important determinant of the entries shown in Table 4's top panel, and by subtraction a determinant of the entries shown in Table 4's bottom panel.
+I assume a 48% participation rate.
 In making my estimate, I noted that law is currently written with Congressmen and their staffs required to get their health insurance on the exchanges and that the Administration plans a large advertising campaign for promoting the exchange plans and keeping them distinct from anti-poverty health programs like Medicaid.
-In this regard, the exchange plans look like a well-advertised version of the COBRA subsidy provided by the American Recovery and Reinvestment Act, which had about a two-thirds take-up rate (see Appendix IV).
-I also note from the Oregon Medicaid Study that 60 percent of households that won by lottery (conditional on meeting an income requirement) a Medicaid participation opportunity filed an application to participate.22
+In this regard, the exchange plans look like a well-advertised version of the COBRA subsidy provided by the American Recovery and Reinvestment Act, which had about a 48% participation rate among persons laid off from ESI jobs (see Appendix IV).
+The 48% rate could also be an underestimate of exchange subsidy participation because hospitals and other health providers will have an incentive to urge their patients to enroll in subsidized exchange plans, which will be more prevalent and more permanent than the COBRA subsidy was.
+I also note from the Oregon Medicaid Study that 60 percent of households that won by lottery (conditional on meeting an income requirement) a Medicaid participation opportunity filed an application to participate.27